 To meet research data management responsibilities researchers need to:

 Many research funders now have policies on data management and sharing.
-Most UK funder data policies are aligned with Research Council UK's Common principles on data policy.
+Most UK funder data policies are aligned with the UKRI Common principles on data policy.

 Click on one of the funders listed below for a summary of main requirements.

 It is not always possible or desirable to share data, eg for reasons of commercial confidentiality or for data protection issues.
 It is therefore important to read carefully the terms and conditions of funding agreements, to ensure that you are able to meet your obligations before the research contract is signed.
-Contact the IP & Legal Team for help with research contracts (and negotiations).
+Contact the Research and Knowledge Exchange Contracts Team for help with research contracts (and negotiations).

-You should always follow your funder’s requirements and any guidance that they provide, e.g. the RCUK's Guidance on best practice in the management of research data [PDF].
+You should always follow your funder’s requirements and any guidance that they provide, e.g. the UKRI Guidance on best practice in the management of research data [PDF].